 - i.
-Expand distribution into neighbouring countries where the Company is not already present.
-UK, Europe, China, Australia, and US are focus markets for 2023. - ii.
-Product innovation and extension to leverage successful flagship brand SystemLSTM by continuing to expand its innovative the brand, with a particular focus on plant-based vegan formulas.
-Rapid has also formulated a new treatment that may aid or assist symptoms of cold and flu in order to capture new markets, other new products in development are under development expected to come to market in 2023 - iii.
+Expand distribution into neighboring countries where the Company is not already present.
+UK, Europe, China, Australia, and US are focus markets for 2023 and 2024. - ii.
+Product innovation and extension to leverage successful flagship brand System LS by continuing to expand its innovative the brand, with a particular focus on plant-based vegan formulas.
+The company has also formulated a new patented treatment that may aid or assist symptoms of cold and flu in order to capture new markets, other new products in development are under development expected to come to market in 2024. - iii.
 Synergistic acquisitions the Company will explore acquisitions of assets that produce sound cash flow or are complementary to the Company's operations.